 - Recipe #3 is the recipe above but add shredded coconut and chopped pecans

-- Recipe #4 is the recipe above but add freeze-dried bananas one layer
+- Recipe #4 is the recipe above but add one layer of freeze-dried bananas

-- Recipe #5 is the recipe above but add freeze-dried apples one layer
+- Recipe #5 is the recipe above but add one layer of freeze-dried apples

 - Recipe #6 is the recipe above but add dehydrated peanut butter and some freeze-dried bananas